Rumie/byte-authoring/docs/learning-design-team-workflow/readme.md

 ## Team Structure

 * The Learning Design Team is broken down into squads.
-* Each squad has a lead who is the first point of contact for troubleshooting and answering questions for team members.
+* Each squad has a **Squad Lead** who is the first point of contact for troubleshooting and answering questions related to the Byte Building process.
 * Squad leads are responsible for assigning peer reviewers within the squad each sprint.
-* Squads will be shuffled every few months.
+* Each squad has a **Byte Advisor** who is an experienced Rumie volunteer with proven Learning Design skills.
+This person is a resource for squad members to ask questions related to learning design.
+* Rumie also has designated **Gatekeepers** who review Bytes after the peer review process, before final publishing.
+Gatekeepers are responsible for ensuring that all Bytes align with Rumie standards.

 ## Slack